Sakai Tadatsugu: After Nobunaga's death

 In 1582, after the Honnō-ji Incident, Tadatsugu accompanied Ieyasu in crossing Iga province and returning to Mikawa to escape the enemies of Nobunaga in Sakai.
 However, their journey was very dangerous due to the existence of "ochimusha-gari" groups across the route.
 (Note: According to Imatani Akira, a professor of Tsuru University, and Ishikawa Tadashi, an assistant professor at the University of Central Florida, during the Sengoku period there is an emergence of particularly dangerous groups called "ochimusha-gari" or "fallen warrior hunt" groups.
 These groups were decentralized peasant or Rōnin self-defense forces which operated outside the law, while in actuality they usually hunted samurai or soldiers who has been defeated in wars.)
-During this journey, Tadatsugu and other senior Ieyasu retainers such as Ii Naomasa and Honda Tadakatsu fought their way through raids and harassments from ochimusha-gari while escorting Ieyasu, while sometimes also paying bribes of gold and silver to the ochimusha-gari which they could bribe.
-As they reached Kada, an area between Kameyama town and Iga, the attacks from the ochimusha-gari ended as they reached the territory of Kōka ikki samurai who were friendly to the Tokugawa clan.
-The Kōka ikki samurai then escorting them until they reached Iga Province, where they were further protected by samurai clans from the Iga ikki, which accompany the Ieyasu group until they safely reach Mikawa.
-The Ietada nikki journal recorded that the escorts of Ieyasu suffered around 200 casualties, and only 34 people arrived at Ietada's residence in Mikawa.
+During the journey, Tadatsugu and Ieyasu's other senior retainers fought through raids and harassment from the ochimusha-gari while escorting Ieyasu, paying bribes of gold and silver where possible.
+The attacks ceased when they reached Kada (an area between Kameyama town and Iga), the territory of Kōka ikki samurai friendly to the Tokugawa clan.
+The Kōka ikki samurai escorted them to Iga Province.
+There, where the samurai clans of Iga ikki took over the escort, accompanying the Ieyasu group until they reached Mikawa.
+According to the records in the Ietada nikki journal, Ieyasu's escorts suffered around 200 casualties, and only 34 people arrived at Ietada's residence in Mikawa.